j605/blog/content/books/index.md

 * Atomic Habits by James Clear.
 * Fast Food Nation by Eric Schlosser.
 * The Argonauts by Maggie Nelson.
+* The Total Money Makeover by Dave Ramsey.

 # Shelved